trupples/adi-documentation/docs/learning/sw_infrastructure/index.rst

         iio_info -u serial:/dev/ttyACM0,230400,8n1

+The iio_info utility is handy for debugging setups, making sure contexts are available, and checking that devices are recognized.
+There are other command line utilities for reading and writing individual attributtes, reading and writing data to DMA buffers, but they're not very convenient for interactive use.

 Exercise 2: Scopy (2.0!)
 ~~~~~~~~~~~~~~~~~~~~~~~~
+Scopy is a GUI application that provides the test instrument interfaces to the ADALM2000, as well as custom instruments for other hardware, such as the `AD-SWIOT1L-SL <https://www.analog.com/AD-SWIOT1L-SL>`__ Software-configurable Analog and Digital I/O with 10BASE-T1L.
+When  no board-specific control panel is available, a debug interface provides access to all IIO attributes for a given context, generic time and frequency domain plots, and DAC data managers.
+We will use Scopy to control and capture data from the AD4080 board.

 Click the Scopy shortcut on the desktop as shown in :numref:`fig-open_scopy` (Note #1) and then choose “Execute” when prompted (#2).
 Once opened, it should detect the attached M2k.
 Click “Connect”
 (#3).